 - Write down questions to ask your doctor.

-Your time with your doctor is limited, so preparing a list of questions will help you make the most of your time together.
-List your questions from most important to least important in case time runs out.
+Preparing a list of questions will help you make the most of your time with your doctor.
 For gastritis, some basic questions to ask your doctor include:

 - What is likely causing my symptoms or condition?